Raonic tops Pospisil in 1st all-Canadian ATP final

 WASHINGTON (AP) — Milos Raonic easily won the first all-Canadian tournament final in ATP history, erasing the only break point he faced and beating Vasek Pospisil 6-1, 6-4 Sunday at the Citi Open for his sixth career title.

-It was the first time two men from Canada played each other in a tour final in the Open era, which began in 1968, and flags from the country dotted the stands on the outskirts of Washington.
+The ATP said it was the first time two men from Canada played each other in a tour final in the Open era, which began in 1968.